skip to main content

 in biophilic design

-The first 10 biophilic design patterns (Nature in the Space and Natural Analogues) focus on the material aspect of nature, introducing and replicating textures, patterns and sensory aspects of nature.
+The first two categories of biophilic design patterns (Nature in the Space and Natural Analogues) focus on the material aspect of nature, incorporating nature’s distinctive features and elements in designed spaces.

 11. prospect

-This pattern originates from research stating that we are naturally drawn to environments that recall African savannahs, i.e. the habitat where we evolved as a species.
-Wide-open spaces feel comforting and give us a reassuring feeling of control.
+People tend to be drawn to environments that recall African savannahs, i.e. the habitat where humans evolved as a species.
+Wide-open spaces feel naturally comforting and give a reassuring feeling of control.

 Read more about Prospect